A friend of mine just read “Nutshell” by Ian McEwan – highly popular and rated as a British author.

 Why identify with the slave rebellion of Maeve, the machinic brothel madam – who has an “awakening” when it is demonstrated that her thoughts, feelings and speech and qualia are all perfectly predictable outcomes of software inputs and outputs – the implication—or misdirection—being that it might be possible for her—or us–to stand with free will and autonomy outside the determined loops, with mastery?
 Phonemes, letters, colons and their pixellated copies and their vocalisation that speak for themselves?

-(It is all misdirection, maybe, because the illustration or exposition of the problem of freewill is a fictional one in a totally fictitious, made up world with its own say-so and elisions about how minds and cyborgs might work.
+(It is all misdirection, maybe, because the illustration or exposition of the problem of freewill and AI is a fictional one in a totally fictitious, made up world with its own say-so and elisions about how minds and cyborgs might work.
 The problem as set out may be incommensurate with real everyday life or AI science.)

 Because we too are machines?
 Voids? structures?
 Puppets?
 Characters in a narrative?

 Or because we believe, in a techno-romantic way, that machine-consciousness is superior?